baozi-technology/baozi-web/content/09-11-2019/index.md

 That being said, all the latest versions of the modern most-used OSS licenses are compatible with each other.
 The real (voluntary) "issue" is the compatibility of copyleft licenses with proprietary softwares.

+# II.
+Thoughts on the meaning and purpose of the FLOSS movement

+What are the important values Free Software and Open-Source carry, and do they complement each other?

-# Why the Free Software philosophy matters
+## II.1.
+Why the Free Software philosophy matters

 The Freedom for the users to control what their software is doing is particularly important nowadays.
 The debate around data pricacy is raising.
 With the ubiquity of devices, the problem becomes more and more important.
 Can users simply rely on the ethical values of a privately-own for-profit company?
 Surely not.
 Especially in these days of tensions between big nations, war becomes mainly a war of information systems.
 Let's face it, it is highly probable spywares are everywhere from your computer to your phone and your IoT device.
 Some of which are probably installed by the infrastructure vendor itself.